 - Now place the Paratha over the semi-cooked Egg and using your hand or a spatula lightly press it and then cook for 1 minute in low flame.

 - Turn the Paratha using a spatula to other side and cook for around 2 minutes in low flame till the Paratha turn crispy and fully cooked.

-- Place one Egg Stacked Paratha in a plate and put some Cucumber-Onion-Green Chili mix horizontally in one side and sprinkle some Tomato sauce and Green Chili Sauce over the Topping.
+- Place one Egg Paratha over a plate and put some Cucumber-Onion-Green Chili mix horizontally in one side and sprinkle some Tomato sauce and Green Chili Sauce over the Topping.

 - Start Rolling the Egg Paratha stuffed with veggies from one side and wrap it using a paper towel and then twist the paper towel to close it.